 These two photographs show the Transport for Edinburgh livery at the unveiling in St Andrew Square on 17th December 2013, and were provided by Alasdair McFarlane.

 Through ticketing is available with the buses and trams.
 It was envisaged that tickets would be purchased in advance out with the trams.
 This would make it the only British Tram System where tickets were purchased only out with the vehicle.
 Due to vandalism, theft, and anti-social behaviour all other systems have withdrawn most ticket issuing machines at stations.
 A conductor and driver are on all vehicles.
-The conductor will issue tickets if required.
+The conductor will issue tickets "standard fare tickets" only at a cost of £10.
 Parts of the tram are cordoned off for off-peak running.
-A penalty fare system of £40 or 10 times the single fare is mentioned in the original Act of Parliament subject to Scottish Ministers approval.
-It is not mentioned in the first draft of the Bye-Laws put before the Scottish Parliament, nor the one approved in November 2013.
+A penalty fare system of £40 or 10 times the single fare is mentioned in the original Act of Parliament subject to Scottish Ministers approval, but this aspect has not been taken forward.
 Pre purchase of tickets or season tickets will speed up the journey time (as anyone using the one man ticket and driver operation provided by the local bus company will have experienced) as less waiting at stops will be required.

-Concessionary fares are consistent with the Scottish Government scheme but only for those resident in Edinburgh.
+Concessionary fares for retired passengers are consistent with the Scottish Government scheme but only for those resident in Edinburgh.
 The fares are being subsidised by the City of Edinburgh Council and therefore restricted to Edinburgh residents.

 Advertised journey time is 20 minutes from the airport into town, and 30 minutes from one end of the line from the Airport to York Place.